Sweet Potato Black Bean Enchiladas with Salsa Verde

 As I was creating this Sweet Potato Enchiladas recipe, I discovered how many nutritional benefits there were in the ingredients.
 Here is a list of the vegetarian enchilada ingredients and how they are good for you!

-- POBLANO PEPPERS — a mildly spiced pepper known for its Vitamin B-2, Vitamin C, and Vitamin A. It is low in calorie and one medium poblano pepper is only about 48 calories.
+- POBLANO PEPPERS -- a mildly spiced pepper known for its Vitamin B-2, Vitamin C, and Vitamin A. It is low in calorie and one medium poblano pepper is only about 48 calories.
+You can substitute JALAPENOS for poblano peppers.
+If you are concerned about heat, remove the inner ribbing and seeds.

 How to make Sweet Potato Poblano Enchiladas: